Frequently Asked Questions

 - What should I bring/pack?

 CORE August is when you officially move into campus!
-Use the Office of Residential Life's First Year Packing List or this generic online checklist to help guide your packing.
+Use the Office of Residential Life's First Year Packing List to help guide your packing.
 Make sure to coordinate with your roommate(s) to avoid bringing too much and check with the Office of Residential Life to ensure that all your items meet safety standards.

 - Can I ship or mail things to myself in advance?